QubesOS/qubes-posts/2019-09-19-insurgo-privacybeast-qubes-certification.md

 *meets* all Qubes Hardware Certification [requirements] but also *exceeds* them thanks to its unique configuration, including:

-  - [Coreboot] initialization for the x230, including native graphic initialization, is binary-blob-free.
+  - [Coreboot] initialization for the x230 is binary-blob-free, including native graphic initialization.
 Built with the [Heads] payload, it delivers an [Anti Evil Maid (AEM)]-like solution built into the firmware.
 (Even though our [requirements] provide an exception for CPU-vendor-provided blobs for silicon and memory